Skip to main content

 Neonatal Hemodynamics

-The Neonatal Hemodynamics team at UI Stead Family Children’s Hospital has undergone additional specialized fellowship training in advanced heart imaging (cardiac echocardiography) and physiology.
+The Neonatal Hemodynamics team at Stead Family Children’s Hospital has undergone additional specialized fellowship training in advanced heart imaging (cardiac echocardiography) and physiology.
 Hemodynamics specialists assist the neonatology team in providing personalized and targeted care to medically complex patients in the NICU.

 Neonatal Neurocritical Care using kangaroo care